GraphBLAS/LAGraph/README.md

 # LAGraph

-LAGraph is a draft library plus a test harness for collecting algorithms that use the GraphBLAS.
+LAGraph is a draft library plus a test harness for collecting algorithms that use GraphBLAS.

-The library can be built and tested with any GraphBLAS library.
-Currently, if SuiteSparse:GraphBLAS is used, v6.0.0 or later is required.
+Currently, SuiteSparse:GraphBLAS v6.0.2 or later is required.
+However, use the latest stable release of SuiteSparse:GraphBLAS for best results.

-Since it's a draft, it contains are many draft/experimental codes with known sub-par performance.
+Since LAGraph is a draft, it contains are many draft/experimental codes with known sub-par performance.
 Performance of the best methods is highly sensitive on which version of SuiteSparse:GraphBLAS is being used, as well.
 No one other than the authors of this code are aware of which methods are the best, and how to achieve that performance.